Service Logistics for Supply Chain Field Services

 Logistics fulfills many functions in the supply chain.
 In fact, there are 6 logistics functions that support critical processes and enable compliance with delivery standards.

-From order processing all the way to inventory and transportation management itself - logistics is the backbone of any supply chain.
+From order processing all the way to inventory management and transportation management itself - logistics is the backbone of any supply chain.

 This brings us to the definition of service supply chain logistics.